yousmii/yousmii/README.md

 ### Nice to meet you! ⭐

-My name is Yousra2, I'm a Computer Science student, majoring in Software Engineering.
+My name is Yousra, I'm a Computer Science student, majoring in Software Engineering.
 I don't have that many public repositories yet, but I'm working on it. ✨